50 Respondents Vegetarian / Vegan

 This is a completed book title test marketing poll.

-The author received 50 unbiased responses (votes & explanations) from a targeted (Vegetarian / Vegan) responder pool in about about 13 hours.
+The author received 50 unbiased responses (votes & explanations) from a targeted (Diet: Vegetarian / Vegan) audience in about 13 hours.

 50 RespondentsVegetarian / Vegan

 This option is more direct and to the point about what the book is.
 The other title is a little too long for me and I don't think I'd finish reading the title before deciding on a different book.